Most of the PowerPoint animation advice on the web focuses on note using them (or how they are often abused).

 Once you have your own ‘Spice Rack’ set up, you can understand what and where everything is so you can work with it more easily.

-A best practice of complex animations is to break sequences apart on more than one slide.
-This allows you to see and modify sequences easier, keep yourself organized, and create more interesting effects.
+A best practice for building complex animations is to break sequences apart on more than one slide.
+For example, the sequence below is built out over 50 slides to create the animated effect.

 There’s a funny irony in the world of animations in PowerPoint.